stfc/QASC/README.md

 # QASC

 ## Introduction
 QASC (Quantum Assembly Compiler) is a high-performance source-to-source compiler designed for hybrid quantum-classical computing.
-It translates OpenQASM 3.0 programs into highly optimised C++ code, emitting classical instructions natively and routing quantum operations directly to the [QuEST](https://github.com/QuEST-Kit/QuEST) state-vector simulator.
+It translates [OpenQASM 3](https://github.com/openqasm/openqasm) programs into highly optimised C++ code, emitting classical instructions natively and routing quantum operations directly to the [QuEST](https://github.com/QuEST-Kit/QuEST) state-vector simulator.

 By compiling down to a standard C++ binary, QASC allows developers to test, benchmark, and validate complex hybrid workflows portably, leveraging high-performance resources.
 It bridges the gap between theoretical algorithm design and physical deployment, ensuring user workflows are fully verified and ready for integration with real quantum computing hardware.